hashgraph/hedera-hcs-sxc-java/README.md

 # APP Net
 APP_ID="Alice"
 ```

+If you want to use encryption then enable the relevant setting in `config.yaml`.
+The demo uses pairwise encryption and only parties that share a key can see each other's messages.
+The file  `contact-list.yaml` contains a sample configuration to kick start things: it has a list of participants and all parties with whom each of them can communicate.
+You may notice that the file does not specify the public key that corresponds to the private signing key.
+The public key resides in the `docker-compose.yml` file.
+If you want to specify custom communication relationships between participants then edit  the `contact-list.template.yaml` file  (see instruction in the file) and run `GenerateConfigurationFiles.java` to automatically generate both a `docker-compose.yml` and a `contact-list.yaml` file with all keys set.

 This demo does not use the queue and relay components, although it's possible to enable them by modifying the `pom.xml` file of the `hcs-sxc-java-settlement-demo` project to include them, they will also need to run as docker containers.